 Pregnant individuals have an elevated risk of contracting influenza (flu), potentially leading to hospitalization and even endangering the unborn baby.
 Fortunately, by obtaining a flu shot while pregnant, mothers can shield both themselves and their infant from this dreaded illness; fever – a symptom linked with negative outcomes for babies – may be prevented through vaccination.

+Furthermore, immunizing against the virus during pregnancy gives newborns antibodies in their first few months post-birth.
 To guard against the flu symptoms, it is essential to receive a reliable flu shot instead of relying on nasal spray.
 Research proves that these shots can reduce your risk of the virus by up to half and lower hospitalizations by 40%.
 [1]

 Cough during pregnancy